RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 The function takes a single parameter:

-- **amount (u64)**: The quantity of tokens to burn.
+- **amount (u64)**: The number of tokens to burn.

-There is only one step involved in the `burn_token` function, i.e., to decrease the total supply by the amount to be burned.
+There is only one extra step involved in the `burn_token` function, i.e., to decrease the total supply by the amount to be burned.

 ### Transferring Tokens to Addresses

-Token transfers are essential operations that allow users to move tokens between wallets or accounts on the Fuel network.
+Token transfer is an essential operation that allow users to move tokens between wallets or accounts on the Fuel network.
 This function makes these transfers possible, acting as a bridge between user addresses.

 Here's a snippet of the `transfer_coins_to_address` function to illustrate its core components: